Zendro-dev/Zendro-dev.github.io/GraphQL_intro.md

 ## Writing queries

 The [GraphQL documentation](https://graphql.org/learn/) includes plenty of resources to learn how to build queries and make the most out of the power of GraphQL.
 Below we provide just a very basic summary, after which we recommend you to explore [GraphQL documentation](https://graphql.org/learn/) to learn more.
-But feel free to try your queries in our[Zendro Dummy API](https://zendro.conabio.gob.mx/dummy_api) we set up for tests.
+But feel free to try your queries in our [Zendro Dummy API](https://zendro.conabio.gob.mx/dummy_api) we set up for tests.

 Some GraphQL syntax tips: